 I’m also hoping it’ll inspire others who don’t quite understand the ins and outs of invisible illness to educate themselves on what it’s like for people who do live with one – and how they can be more empathetic and caring towards these people.

-As mentioned above, I have also been diagnosed with bipolar disorder – and so instead of focusing on one form of invisible illness, I thought this blog could be a great way to highlight both mental and physical – and what it’s like to live with both.
+As mentioned above, I have myself got several diagnoses – mental and physical – and so instead of focusing on one form of invisible illness, I thought this blog could be a great way to highlight both mental and physical – and what it’s like to live with both.